logzly. AI Marketing Toolbox

 Why Automate LinkedIn Outreach Now?

-1. A LinkedIn Sales Navigator or Premium account – gives you advanced search filters and unlimited profile views.
+1. LinkedIn Sales Navigator or Premium – unlocks deep search filters and unlimited profile views.

-2. An AI writing assistant – think of tools like Jasper, Writesonic, or the free version of ChatGPT.
+2. A smart writing assistant – think Jasper, Writesonic, or the free tier of ChatGPT.

-3. An automation platform – Zapier, Make (formerly Integromat), or a dedicated LinkedIn outreach tool that supports API calls.
+3. An automation platform – Zapier, Make (formerly Integromat), or a dedicated LinkedIn outreach tool that can hit APIs.

-If you already have a favorite tool, great – just swap it in.
-The process stays the same.
+If you already have a favorite, swap it in.
+The workflow stays the same.

 Step 1: Define Your Ideal Prospect